 The restaurant is bright and colourful, yet warm and cozy, and the live music helps, too.

-We are back in the save world of familiar dips and entrees.
-Popular dishes like dips, Lima beans with sausages and capsicum, saganaki, halloumi with balsamic vinegar and zucchini fritters all make an appearance.
+We are back in the safe world of familiar dips and entrees.
+Popular dishes like dips, Lima beans with sausages and capsicum, saganaki, haloumi with balsamic vinegar and zucchini fritters all make an appearance.
 There are potatoes with eggplant and mushrooms, calamari, grilled octopus and pink chicken livers with garlic and sage.
 And you really should order the lanahanodolmades (cabbage rolls with beef, parsley and dill).

 They have delicious mains such as chicken, pork, or lamb souvlaki, grilled snapper and moussaka with a Greek salad.
 Try the stuffed peppers with rice and herbs, lamb and lemon potatoes, fried barramundi, and kokinisto (beef with red wine and fries or rice).

 This is one of the best Greek restaurants in Sydney for a tasty, cheap feed.